hack3rs.ca network-security

 The strongest mitigations reduce both likelihood and impact.
 Focus on identity quality, exposure control, logging, and repeatable response rather than one-time fixes.

-• $Enable phishing-resistant MFA where possible and reduce push-based MFA fatigue risk.
+• $Enable phishing-resistant MFA where possible and audit push-based MFA settings for accounts with payroll or finance access.

-• $Use conditional access for unmanaged devices, risky sign-ins, and high-value applications.
+• $Apply conditional access for unmanaged devices, risky sign-in signals, and high-value applications — especially finance and HR systems.

 Example Dataflow and Evidence Correlation